netdata/netdata/docs/collect/container-metrics.md

 your k8s infrastructure.

--   A [Helm chart](https://github.com/netdata/helmchart), which bootstraps a Netdata Agent pod on every node in your cluster, plus an additional parent pod for storing metrics and managing alarm notifications.
+-   A [Helm chart](https://github.com/netdata/helmchart), which bootstraps a Netdata Agent pod on every node in your cluster, plus an additional parent pod for storing metrics and managing alert notifications.
 -   A [service discovery plugin](https://github.com/netdata/agent-service-discovery), which discovers and creates configuration files for [compatible applications](https://github.com/netdata/helmchart#service-discovery-and-supported-services) and any endpoints covered by our [generic Prometheus collector](https://github.com/netdata/go.d.plugin/blob/master/modules/prometheus/README.md).
-With these configuration files, Netdata collects metrics from any compatible applications as they run _inside_ of a pod.
+With these configuration files, Netdata collects metrics from any compatible applications as they run _inside_ a pod.
     Service discovery happens without manual intervention as pods are created, destroyed, or moved between nodes.
 -   A [Kubelet collector](https://github.com/netdata/go.d.plugin/blob/master/modules/k8s_kubelet/README.md), which runs
     on each node in a k8s cluster to monitor the number of pods/containers, the volume of operations on each container,